When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Related Work

 \section{Related Work}

-\textbf{Belief elicitation from humans:} A long literature in psychology and economics seeks to elicit true subjective probabilities, often using monetary incentives to encourage truthful reporting.
-Yet reviews \cite{schlag2015penny,charness2021experimental} emphasize that validating belief elicitation is difficult and arguably ill-posed: beliefs are unobservable and may be shaped by elicitation itself, so researchers frequently evaluate methods by how well elicited beliefs predict actions.
+\textbf{Belief elicitation from humans:} A long literature in psychology and economics seeks to elicit subjective probabilities, often using monetary incentives to encourage truthful reporting.
+Reviews \cite{schlag2015penny,charness2021experimental} emphasize that validation is difficult and arguably ill-posed: beliefs are unobservable and may be shaped by elicitation itself, so methods are often judged by how well elicited beliefs predict actions.
 Our approach is similar in spirit, but LLMs pose different constraints.
-Human studies typically assume preferences (e.g., more money is better) to design proper scoring rules \cite{savage1971elicitation,gneiting2007strictly} or test best responses in games \cite{nyarko2002experimental,rey2009equilibrium}.
-For LLMs, assuming a specific utility is strong and hard to justify, and credibly incentivizing model in simulation is difficult.
-Accordingly, we remain agnostic about the model’s utility.
+Human studies typically assume preferences, such as more money being better, to design proper scoring rules \cite{savage1971elicitation,gneiting2007strictly} or test best responses in games \cite{nyarko2002experimental,rey2009equilibrium}.
+For LLMs, assuming a specific utility is strong and hard to justify, and credibly incentivizing a model in simulation is difficult.
+We therefore remain agnostic about the model’s utility.
 Finally, whereas belief elicitation for humans can ``contaminate'' subsequent actions \cite{croson2000thinking,blanco2010belief}, we avoid this for LLMs by eliciting beliefs and actions in separate context windows.